 New Year Same Depression

 People often start the new year off with a sense of optimism about making important changes in their life and beginning new things.
-However, for people that struggle with depression the new year can look very much the same as any other year.
+However, for people that struggle with the symptoms of depression the new year can look very much the same as any other year.
 It can be difficult to set goals and resolutions or feel motivated to make any changes when depression has a strong hold on your life.

 However, for anyone entering the new year who is tired of feeling too depressed to start any of the lifestyle changes that your friends have been making you can still think about doing something positive for yourself.
 Entering treatment or getting help from a therapist can get you back on track so that you can start to minimize some of the symptoms of depression and start to see changes in your life.
 The important to understand is that you don’t have to simply live with depression, you can take steps to recovery by getting professional help.